Joy In Our Journey.com

 Review of The Phonetic Zoo: Level C

-by The Institute for Excellence in Writing
+by The Institute for Excellence in Writing (IEW)

+The Institute for Excellence in Writing designs and sells language arts materials primarily authored by Andrew Pudewa.
+For homeschooling families who have been teaching their children at home for more than a couple of years, most parents have heard of this wonderful company which provides much insight into the education of language arts for children.
 A special "thank you" goes out to IEW for providing me with a copy of their Phonetic Zoo program for my review.
-Not many of us on the TOS Crew were selected to review this program, and because teaching spelling has been very important to me over the years, I was very interested in seeing what Phonetic Zoo had to offer to my family.
+Not many of us on the TOS Crew were selected to review this program, and because teaching spelling has been very important to me over the years, I was very interested in seeing what Phonetic Zoo had to offer to my family. |

-Fortunately, IEW provides a free spelling placement test on their website HERE, so I was able to have my daughters take the placement test first before letting IEW know which level to send our way.
+IEW provides a free spelling placement test on their website HERE, so I was able to have my daughters take the placement test first before letting IEW know which level to send our way.

 I was surprised that my oldest daughter got all of the words correct on the placement test.
 At almost 13 years of age, she technically probably would have placed out of Phonetic Zoo, although since there is always more to learn about spelling, we knew that she would go ahead and work on Level C. My youngest daughter at age 10 only had three or four words spelled incorrectly, even for Level C, which is their highest level of spelling.

-Each level of The Phonetic Zoo spelling program includes:
+Each level of the Phonetic Zoo spelling program includes:

-• Spelling and the Brain and Introduction to The Phonetic Zoo DVD with the following:
+• 5 audio CDs (Level C has 6 CDs) • Spelling and the Brain and Introduction to The Phonetic Zoo DVD with the following:

-The parent support for the program is very good.
+• Lesson Cards with all three levels of spelling words and jingles • Personal Spelling Cards to keep track of your student’s typical misspellings • Zoo Cards, which serve as a way to practice jingles or as rewards The parent support for the program is very good.
 An excellent video was provided to explain the program and what IEW's goals are for our children.
-An additional Teacher's Notes PDF file provides a lot of extra information on how to teach spelling.
+An additional Teacher's Notes PDF file provides a lot of extra information on how to teach spelling. |

 So...what did we think about Phonetic Zoo?

 Well, we have mixed feelings about it, to be truthful.
-Compared to many of the visual-based spelling workbooks and programs out on the market which are used in both public and private schools and some homeschool programs, Phonetic Zoo is definitely above those programs.
+Compared to many of the visual-based spelling workbooks and programs out on the market which are used in both public and private schools and some homeschool programs, Phonetic Zoo is definitely above most of those programs.
 The Teacher's Notes PDF gave many excellent research-based ideas about teaching spelling, but I found that Phonetic Zoo didn't follow some of these ideas as thoroughly as I would have liked.

 Here are some of the things we noticed with Phonetic Zoo: